about

 sofía aguilar

-is a Chicana writer, editor, and library professional based on the traditional homelands of the Tongva and Chumash peoples, now known as Los Angeles, California.
+is a Chicana writer, editor, teaching artist, community organizer, and library professional based on the traditional homelands of the Tongva, Kizh, and Chumash peoples (Los Angeles, California).
 Her work has appeared in the L.A.
 Times, Refinery29 Somos, and New Orleans Review, among other publications.
 Since 2015, she has performed and given talks at TEDxHuntingtonBeach, the L.A.
 Festival of Books, Barnes & Noble Eastchester, Wadham College at Oxford University, the Municipal Green Building Conference and Expo, the Tepoztlán Ex Convento Museum, LA Public Counsel, and New York's 9th Judicial Court District at the invitation of the Honorable Kathie E. Davidson.

 As a freelance journalist, she frequently covers breaking news, politics, pop culture, media and entertainment, and representation of marginalized communities for media outlets including Latina Media, HipLatina, and Unpublished Magazine.
-She is also the creator of Creativity Café, an IG Live series uplifting writers of all backgrounds, levels, genres, and stages of their career.
+She is the host of Creativity Café, an IG Live series uplifting writers of all backgrounds, levels, genres, and stages of their career.
+She is also the co-creator of the Hermosa y Libros Book Festival in collaboration with Latina poet Celeste Alyssa Gomez, which will be held inaugurally in July 2025.

 *Photo credits: Renee Rodriguez